eternallypanicked/chronum/README.md

 | **OBS-002**   | 🧠 Planned  | Local dashboard for DAG visualization           |
 | **NET-001**   | 🧠 Planned  | Chronum Cloud sync & team mode                  |

+---
-🧑‍💻 Philosophy
+## 🧑‍💻 Philosophy

 Chronum’s guiding principles:

-    1. Local-first — your automation should work offline.
+1. **Local-first** — your automation should work offline.

-    2. Composable — everything is a plugin or module.
+2. **Composable** — everything is a plugin or module.

-    3. Observable — runs should be inspectable and replayable.
+3. **Observable** — runs should be inspectable and replayable.

-    4. Deterministic — same DAG, same result, every time.
+4. **Deterministic** — same DAG, same result, every time.

+---

-🧪 Status
+## 🧪 Status

 Chronum is in early development.
 Core engine features are implemented and tested.
 Next milestone: event bus + local dashboard.

 Contributions, discussions, and crazy ideas are welcome.

+---